 The detective controls focus on finding errors after the transaction.
 Examples of detective controls are:

-So, how can companies implement a strong internal control system?
+Financial control systems are clearly a top business priority.
+But, how can you implement a strong internal control system?
 The first step is to conduct a comprehensive risk assessment to identify potential areas of vulnerability.
 This assessment should include a review of financial processes, data security measures, and access controls.
 This assessment allows companies to develop policies and procedures to mitigate risks and improve financial management practices.

 Your teams must clearly document and communicate these policies and procedures to all relevant stakeholders, including employees, contractors, and external partners.
 And they should implement regular training and awareness programs to ensure that all individuals involved in financial management understand their roles and responsibilities.

 Technology can also play an important role in strengthening internal controls.
 For example, accounting software can automate routine tasks, such as invoice processing and reconciliation, reducing the risk of errors and improving efficiency.
 You should also use data analytics tools to identify potential anomalies in financial data, alerting financial teams to potential issues before they become major problems.
 Establishing internal controls also depends heavily on using good expense management software.
 Organisations can detect possible hazards and take the necessary steps to mitigate them by measuring and monitoring expenses.
 They can avoid fraud, mistakes, and other financial irregularities by implementing efficient spending management systems.